theanam/pochani/README.md

     pochani mypresentation.md

 This will copy all the necessary files and convert your file into a nice presentation. the filename should be **mypresentation.md.html**.
 The `res` folder contains all the necessary libraries and files, put them and the file in a server then open it in your browser and start presenting it.
-You can directly double click and open the file to present it, but for security reasons, Video won't work.
+You can directly double click and open the file to present it, but for security reasons, Video won't work. you can use the [http-server](//www.npmjs.com/package/http-server) npm package to serve the file from the same directory. just use `npm install -g http-server` and once it's installed run `http-server` command inside the presentation folder, and navigate to `http://localhost:8080`

 > I'm working on a integrated server with support for remote control for a future release.